Mochitto/type-config/README.md

 # Type config ⭐🐙

-`Type-config` is a small python library that let's you add custom types and validations to your config file.
+`Type-config` is a small python library that lets you add custom types and validations to your config file.
 The project's focus is on readability and maintainability, using a simple ini-like formatting.

-This project is being tested and very young.
+This project is being tested and is young.
 There could be updates soon and not everything might work as expected.<br>
 If you find a problem, please write an issue, so I'll be able to solve it :)

 ## Table of contents (for github) 📝